Home » Geography » Intensive Farming

 Intensive Farming Characteristics

-Intensive farming is characterized by the following features:
+Intensive farming is characterized by:

 • The very small landholding is one of the significant characteristics of this type of farming.
 It is because of the high population density and limited supply of labour.